Orange-OpenSource/BaahBox-Arduino/documentation/en/README.md

 If you want to build your own Baah Box, check the [documentation](./BuildingBaahBox_en.md).

+If you want to build your own sensors, check the [sensor documentation](./BaahBoxSensors_en.md).

 ## More links

 Here are four links pointing to all sides of the project.